 Award‐winning pianist Mookie Lee‐Menuhin has performed worldwide as a soloist and chamber musician, touring major music halls and festivals throughout Europe, Scandinavia and Asia.
 She has also enjoyed numerous television and radio appearances, most notably for the BBC, DR, DK4, Radio Swiss Classic and Danish Radio.

-Pianist Mookie Lee-Menuhin has received enthusiastic reviews of her recordings from, among others, Gramophone, BBC Music Magazine, Primephonic, DSCH Journal, Classical Source: ‘powerfully communicated…’, ‘this ought to be a recording of the year…’, ‘…is revived in a sensitive and compassionate performance’, ‘ transcendence of the movements is persuasively captured’ among many others.
+Ms. Lee-Menuhin has received enthusiastic reviews from, among others, Gramophone, BBC Music Magazine, Primephonic, DSCH Journal, Classical Source: ‘powerfully communicated…’, ‘this ought to be a recording of the year…’, ‘…is revived in a sensitive and compassionate performance’, ‘ transcendence of the movements is persuasively captured’ among many others.

-Lee-Menuhin is passionate about bringing healing through music to refugees, children in particular.
-She was involved in the ‘lullaby project’ with El Sistema Greece, giving a concert with refugee and local children in Stavros Niarchos Foundation Cultural Centre in Athens in 2019.
-In the same year, in celebration of the International Day of Peace, she partnered with UNHCR, the UN Refugee Agency, giving a speech and sharing the concert with Barbara Hendricks.
+Ms. Lee-Menuhin is committed to using music as a means of healing, with a particular focus on children.
+She was part of the ‘lullaby project’ with El Sistema Greece, giving a concert that brought refugee and local children together at the Stavros Niarchos Foundation Cultural Centre in Athens in 2019.
+During the same year, in commemoration of the International Day of Peace, she collaborated with UNHCR, the UN Refugee Agency, delivering a speech and jointly hosting a concert with Barbara Hendricks.